hadfieldn/storybook-filepath-chapters/README.md

-A simple loader for [React Storybook](https://getstorybook.io/) that uses [storybook-chapters](https://github.com/sm-react/storybook-chapters) to create a hierarchical navigation tree that mirrors your filesystem.
+A simple loader for [React Storybook](https://getstorybook.io/) that uses [storybook-chapters](https://github.com/sm-react/storybook-chapters) to create a hierarchical navigation tree that mirrors your component filesystem.

 [Demo](https://hadfieldn.github.io/storybook-filepath-chapters/)